gaia-taipei/tw-firefox-weekly/SeanLee.md

 ### Last week

 * [Firefox]
-  - [r?][Bug 1257078] Investigate mochitest fail and try to finish the test.
+  - [r?][Bug 1257078] Wait for reviewer's feedback.

 * [Content Handling]
-  - Reschedule based on the latest UX spec.
-  - Investigate the implementation of icons in Downloads Panel.
-  - Study the automatically downloading behavior.

-* [Miscs.]
-  - [7/1] Work from home
+  - [Bug 1269962] Try to find a solution for dropdown menu and button and discuss the detail visual.
+  - [Bug 1269957] Wait for reviewer's feedback about the feature scope.

+* [Data Sync for TV]
+  - [Bug 1284403] Review.

 ### This week